isb-cgc/readthedocs/docs/source/sections/Workshop.rst

 Please send an email to info@isb-cgc.org with the following information:

     * your Google identity (*eg* gmail address)
-    * are bringing a Mac or Windows laptop?
+    * are you bringing a Mac or Windows laptop?

 Feel free to ask any other questions you might have about the workshops or give us additional information about your specific use-case or goals for